Scrum Product Backlog - the ultimate simplistic guide

 Tip #10: Make your Product Backlog Visible and Easily Accessible

-- It is clearly visible and creates transparency (when on the team room wall and people are collocated).
+- It is visible and creates transparency (when on the team room wall and people are collocated).

 - You can see when your backlog is becoming too big because you run out of wall space.